-The second set of moves is performed to transfer all semistable ramification to potentially crystalline ramification.
+\bf{Proof}: \rm We want to perform a set of moves that allows us to transform all semistable ramification in potentially crystalline ramification.
 For each $b_i$ such that ramification at it is semistable, we choose a larger prime $q_i$ such that $q_i -1$ is divisible by $2 \cdot (b_i - 1)$.
-Then we start with a weight $2$ family, we switch to characteristic $b_i$ and reduce mod $b_i$ (if this residual representation has weight $2$ we have eliminated ramification at $b_i$, if not we continue) and take a minimal crystalline lift, which has weight $b_i + 1$, i.e., Hodge-Tate weights $\{0, b_i \}$.
+Then we start with a weight $2$ system, we switch to characteristic $b_i$ and reduce mod $b_i$ (if this residual representation has weight $2$ we have eliminated ramification at $b_i$, if not we continue) and take a crystalline minimal lift, which has weight $b_i + 1$, i.e., Hodge-Tate weights $\{0, b_i \}$.
 We move to characteristic $q_i$, reduce mod $q_i$, and take a weight $2$ lift, thus ramification at $q_i$ is given by the character $\omega_{q_i}^{b_i-1}$.
 Namely, we have transfered semistable ramification at $b_i$ into potentially crystalline ramification at $q_i$, but most importantly, since the exponent $b_i-1$ divides the order $q_i-1$ of the character, ramification at $q_i$ is crystalline over a {\bf proper} subfield of the cyclotomic field, a subfield $F_i$ such that the degree of the cyclotomic field over it grows with $b_i$ (*). \\ At the end, both at those $b_j$ where ramification was quadratic-crystalline and at the $q_i$ just considered, we conclude that we have reduced to a case where ramification is always potentially crystalline, over a proper subfield $F_i$ of the cyclotomic field, as in (*).
-Just to ease the notation, let us rename the primes $b_j$ where ramification was quadratic crystalline also as $q_j$.\\ The primes $b_i$ were assumed to be sufficiently distant from each other so that we can ``interpolate" the primes $q_i$.
-To be more precise, the primes $b_i$ and $q_i$ should be taken in the following way: choose first $b_1$ and $q_1 > b_1$, then $b_2 >> q_1$ and $q_2 > b_2$, then $b_3 >> q_2$ and $q_3 > b_3$, and so on (except for $q_j = b_j$ in the quadratic crystalline case).
-It is obvious that we can choose pseudo Sophie Germain primes $b_i$ and primes $q_i$ with $q_i -1$ divisible by $2 \cdot (b_i - 1)$ satisfying these inequalities (just because there are infinitely many pseudo Sophie Germain primes and because of Dirichlet's theorem for primes in arithmetic progressions). \\
+Just to ease the notation, we rename the primes $b_j$ where ramification was quadratic crystalline as $q_j$. \\ Modularity is preserved through these moves as follows again by an application of the aforementioned M.L.T.